dhardy/mo/syntax/lexical.markdown

 ### Comments ###

-With the intention of trying to make source code files more semantic and less syntactic, there are five types of comments, four of which are associated with something (associating more than one comment with an item is legal).
+With the intention of trying to make source code files more semantic and less syntactic, there are four types of comments, two of which are associated with a statement (associating more than one comment with an item is legal).

-*   #### Header comment block

-    Syntax: TODO

-    Such comments, usually found at the top of files (though not required to be at the top), are considered a property of the file.
-They are intended for licence blocks and comments regarding the file as a whole.

 *  #### Section break comments

-    Syntax: `—` (m-dash) or `---` (three hyphens) until line-end; no content other than spaces may occur before this token.
-One closing `—` or `---` may occur at the line's end, in which case it is not considered part of the comment's contents.
-If two or more sequential lines consist of these comments, their contents are combined to form a single comment. (`—` and `---` may be used interchangably; they are not required to match at line-end with in multi-line versions).
+    Syntax: line starts and optionally ends with `—` (m-dash) or `---` (three hyphens) (ignoring whitespace at line start and end).
+The contents between the opening dash and closing dash or line end are considered a comment.
+If two or more sequential lines consist of these comments, their contents are combined to form a single comment. (`—` and `---` may be used interchangably; they are not required to match at line-end with in multi-line versions.)

-    This forms a small break and section header; it applies as documentation to all content below until the next section-break or the end of the current scope.
+    This forms a small break and section header; editors may display it as a line break.

 *   #### Pre-statement comments